arturomf94/cicd-templates/{{cookiecutter.project_name}}/README.md

 # {{cookiecutter.project_name}}

-This is a sample project for Databricks, generated via cookiecutter.

 While using this project, you need Python 3.X and `pip` or `conda` for package management.

 ## Installing project requirements